 The result is a global legacy of offended citizens of other nations, unenforced edicts, and unfulfilled promises which does not seem to hurt the revenue of the charities.
 Instead, the more familiar donors are with a campaign theme, the more it tends to pay off.
 Donors remember that the organizations seeking money have won victories on the theme, without holding them responsible when the problems persist.

 It is offensive and incorrect to say that Asian people don t care about animals, says Robinson, who in 1999 commissioned opinion surveys in Beijing, Shanghai, and Hong Kong that proved the point.
-The data, echoing the findings of U.S. polls done during the past 20 years, appeared in the March 1999 edition of ANIMAL PEOPLE.

 Asians do care about animals, Robinson continues.
 That is why I started the Animals Asia Foundation in August 1998, after working for 12 years in Asia for IFAW.
 The growing number of Asian environmental and animal welfare groups, Robinson adds, is a clear indication that many Asians share the concerns of animal lovers worldwide.
 Asia lacks animal protection legislation and realistic educational programs, Robinson stipulates, but what it needs is help and encouragement, rather than condemnation.
 Asian governments are generally receptive to animal welfare initiatives, Robinson has found, and many local people welcome the chance to join with us in making a difference.

 The separation from IFAW was friendly: IFAW turned over to Robinson many of the projects she began under their auspices, and IFAW has continued to assist those projects and others with seed money.
-IFAW representatives have told ANIMAL PEOPLE that the main reason for the separation was simply that the time was right for Asia to begin to have its own strong multi-national and trans-cultural animal protection organization, and Robinson seemed to be the right midwife to bring it into being.
+IFAW representatives have stated that the main reason for the separation was simply that the time was right for Asia to begin to have its own strong multi-national and trans-cultural animal protection organization, and Robinson seemed to be the right midwife to bring it into being.

 “W’ re fond of Jill and proud of her accomplishments,” said IFAW international liaison officer A.J.
 Cady.
 “As head of an independent group, she can do some things that we couldn’t, while we continue to do what we do best.
 We have some differences, but they are mainly rooted in the realities of how we have to operate because of who and where we are.”